September in Mendocino Shady Dell CoastwalkDue to Popular Demand, we added this 4 night, 5 days 'September in Mendocino' Coastwalk.

 Shady Dell & Candelabra Trees Coastwalk: Sept 14 – 18, 2017

-STRENUOUS – hikes of 6 to 8 miles per day
+MODERATE – hikes of 5 to 7 miles per day

 If you are looking for a unique coastal trip, this Coastwalk is for you.
-Experience the beautiful Mendocino Coastline over 6 nights along the CCT with experienced leaders.
+Experience the beautiful Mendocino Coastline over 4 nights along the CCT with experienced leaders.
 See the wondrous Shady Dell Candelabra trees on the Peter Douglas section of the California Coastal Trail.
 Visit scenic points as we hike south on the Coastal Trail including: Laguna Point, Glass Beach, Fort Bragg, Pomo Bluffs, Hare Beach and the Coast Botanical Gardens.
 Spend the night at Jug Handle Farms and Nature Center.
 Be treated to a private tour of Pt.
 Cabrillo Lighthouse.
 Stop for lunch in the village of Mendocino.
-Hike to Van Damme State Park for a farewell lunch at the end of the week’s adventure having made new and lasting friendships on the Trail.
+Make new and lasting friendships on the Trail.

-*Participants provide own food for breakfast, lunches and 1 dinner in Fort Bragg
+*Participants provide own food for breakfast, lunches and 1 dinner on the 3rd night in Fort Bragg

 camping and lodging; shuttle transportation while on walk; all dinners except one in Fort Bragg.
 The Chuckwagon will be available to support all breakfasts with Milk, butter, tea, coffee, hot water and other condiments.
 As in past Coastwalks, we don’t provide Breakfast or Lunch, please bring your own.